willstMSFT/microsoft-365-docs/microsoft-365/enterprise/engineering-direct-portal.md

     d.
 On the Account Tab, under _Sign-out_, select _Sign out of all sessions_.

-2. Reset Password - [Please reset the password.](/microsoft-365/admin/add-users/reset-passwords) Don't send the new password to the user through email, because the attacker may still have access to the mailbox.
+2. Reset Password - [Reset the password.](/microsoft-365/admin/add-users/reset-passwords) Don't send the new password to the user through email, because the attacker may still have access to the mailbox.
 Be sure to use a strong and unique password: upper and lowercase letters, at least one number, and at least one special character.

     a.
 The last time a user reset the password will be displayed.